StartNewsRental and sharing of packaging helps retailers reduce losses and the...

 Main benefits of using returnable boxes

-According to HB, these are the five main benefits provided by replacing disposable packaging with reusable boxes
+According to HB, these are the five main benefits provided by replacing disposable packaging with reusable boxes:

-Less handling and possible damage at the point of salethe products arrive at the point of sale ready for display, without wasting time to unpack, unload and separate the products.
-They also do not require the need to transfer items from one box to another.
+Less handling and possible damage at the point of saleThe products are already delivered to the point of sale ready for display, saving time on unpacking, unloading, and sorting the products.
+They also do not require the need to register a box from one to another.
 All of this reduces the chances of damage during food handling.

-–> Check it out herea video demonstrating how the entire HB pooling cycle works
+–> Check it out herea video demonstrating how the entire HB pooling cycle works.

 E-Commerce Update

-E-Commerce Update is a leading company in the Brazilian market, specialized in producing and disseminating high-quality content about the e-commerce sector
+E-Commerce Update is a leading company in the Brazilian market, specialized in producing and disseminating high-quality content about the e-commerce sector.

 RELATED ARTICLES